Alison Moyet: 2000s: Return to recording and touring

-2010s: Return to synthpop roots
+2010–present: Return to synthpop roots

-Moyet appeared with Jools Holland throughout his tour of the UK in 2010.
-In the same year she contributed vocals to "The Man That Got Away" on Holland's album Rocking Horse.
+In 2010, Moyet provided vocals to My Robot Friend's single "Waiting".
+That same year she appeared with Jools Holland throughout his tour of the UK in 2010, as well as contributed vocals to "The Man That Got Away" on Holland's album Rocking Horse.

 Moyet appeared with Heather Peace in January 2012 on the final concert of Peace's first studio album, Fairytales.

-Moyet announced on BBC Radio 6 Music that her new album with Guy Sigsworth would be released in 2012, but in February that year she stated "I appear to have forfeited my recording deal because I won't do reality TV.
+Moyet announced on BBC Radio 6 Music that her new album with Guy Sigsworth would be released in 2012, but in February that year she stated: "I appear to have forfeited my recording deal because I won't do reality TV.
 No-one needs to make an album that badly.
 Tea anyone?"
 In an interview with Touchbase the following June, Moyet confirmed that she was still recording her album and that she was not rushing it.

-On 22 January 2013 the singer announced on her Facebook page that she had signed a worldwide deal with London-based record label Cooking Vinyl.
+On 22 January 2013, Moyet announced that she had signed a worldwide deal with London-based record label Cooking Vinyl.
 Sony Music had earlier announced that Moyet's four solo albums on the label (Alf, Raindancing, Hoodoo and Essex) were being digitally remastered and would be reissued with B-sides and bonus material.
 In February 2013, Moyet said of the remastered albums: "The project was Sony's – some initial work was done and then the project was suspended."

 The Minutes was released in the UK on 6 May 2013.
 The first single, "When I Was Your Girl", was released on 1 April 2013.
 A tour of the UK and Ireland to promote the album was announced for October.
 Describing the album, Moyet said: "I avoided listening to anything during the process of writing and recording this album, choosing instead to be led by my own melodic voice, the one I now find myself with 30-years-in.
 Guy Sigsworth returns me to a programmer's world and marries it with perfect musicality.
 I have been waiting for him.
 We have made an album mindless of industry mores that apply to middle-aged women and have shunned all talk of audiences, demographics and advert jazz covers.
-This has easily been my happiest studio experience."
+This has easily been my happiest studio experience".
 The Minutes debuted at number 5 on the UK Albums Chart, her highest debut since 1987's Raindancing.

 In July 2013, Moyet said that she has begun writing new material for the follow-up to The Minutes.